-What is this niche in creative content creation that allows you to work remotely and get paid to travel?
-In this post, I will give you a quick introduction to destination marketing as a niche product, explain what it is and why we do it.
+What is this job that allows you to work remotely and make money while you travel?
+In this post, I will give you a quick introduction to tourism destination marketing as a niche product.
+I will explain what it is and why we do it.

 I have now been asked several times what it is that Snell Media is doing to generate a reasonable income.
-Freelancing photography and videography in the tourism industry sounds like a very fun job to be doing, maybe even more a hobby, but certainly nothing that could make enough money to sustain a decent income.
+What exactly is destination marketing?
+Freelancing photography sounds like a very fun and easy job, often associated with a hobby.
+Not many people consider it a full-time job that could make enough money to survive.

-Marketing on the other hand has the reputation of being a very promising career, always needed and with plenty of potential in fast growing digital world.
-So how do these to dedications come together?
+Marketing on the other hand has the reputation of being a very promising career.
+Our capitalistic world will always need marketers, not doubt about it.
+Online marketing is no longer a niche product but creates a mandatory work department in every fast growing business.
+So how do these two dedications come together?
 What is destination marketing and how does it work?

 What is destination marketing?